Our task is to re-synchronise a branch with updates that have been made to the main branch of the repository.

 Here, origin is an alias on our local computer for the remote repository.

-Old Recipe A previous incantation was to first ensure the local main branch has been updated using a checkout and pull for the main branch.
-Then checkout the branch of interest and merge from the updated local main.
-We can then push the merges back to the remote repository’s version of the branch.
+Following this up with a push merges back to the remote repository’s version of the branch.
 The commits are those that were committed by others to the remote repository’s main branch.